 “Your magic won’t protect you forever,” he growled.

 “Your confidence is sickening.
 I will be happy when I am rid—”

-The purple glowing crystals of Iliera’s mace collided with Xer’Thraxis’ face so hard that Sionis was nearly certain they cracked on impact.
-The dreadlord was thrown from his feet, and his grip around the mage released.
-Sionis tumbled for a moment, then righted himself and teleported himself to Iliera’s side.
+The purple glowing crystals of Iliera’s mace collided with Xer’Thraxis’ face so hard that I was nearly certain they cracked on impact.
+The Yunai was thrown from his feet, and his grip around me was released.
+I tumbled for a moment, then righted myself and teleported to Iliera’s side.